 Did you know you can often tap into the auto insurance policies of family members you live with in addition to your own policy if you are injured in an accident?
 Why would you want to do this?
 Our Managing Partner, Brother Rutter will explain!
 Below is a video of Brother sharing how and why it works.
-We invite you to watch it and/or review the video transcript below to learn more!
+Our Car Accident Lawyers of Rutter Mills invite you to watch it and/or review the video transcript below to learn more!

 So, today I want to talk to you about insurance.
 And specifically, what I want to talk to you about is called uninsured or underinsured motorist coverage.
 It’s referred to as UM (uninsured motorist) or UIM (underinsured motorist).
 For this, we’ll just say UM.
 What that means is just what it sounds like: if you’re in an auto-wreck, and the person who hits you has no insurance, they are uninsured.
 If they don’t have enough insurance to cover your injuries and damages they’re underinsured.